videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 ### `3.
 CPU Usage`

-- CPU Usage is a also quite determinig factor as all the audio and video streams which are going out and coming in will have to encoded or decoded which will require a significant amount of computation.
+- CPU Usage is an also quite determining factor as all the audio and video streams which are going out and coming in will have to encoded or decoded which will require a significant amount of computation.
-- The high the resolution and framerate of the videos, the larger would be the computation required which can be a reason for the bottleneck of delivering a good quality video.
+- The high the resolution and frame rate of the videos, the larger would be the computation required, which can be a reason for the bottleneck of delivering a good quality video.
-- If the CPU is being consumed heavily it can also result in a choppy or robotic audio.
+- If the CPU is being consumed heavily, it can also result in a choppy or robotic audio.

 ### `4.
 Camera and Mic Quality`